Ru-Pirie/university-notes/Training Officer Stuff To Do.md

 Medics - no stage soc

-Big Health and Saftey some point 17th nov to the 23rd nov
+Big Health and Saftey somepoint 17th nov to the 23rd nov

 # Actions
 ## SUSU FA